Such nagging thoughts creep up from time to time when things go “wrong.” Don’t they?

 These thoughts leave you thinking there has to be more to life than this.

-You find it hard to ignore these thoughts and usually give into them.
+You find it hard to ignore these them and usually give in.
 You’re ashamed of it all, feel doomed, and wonder “what will happen now.”

 Do Your Circumstances Define You?